contensis/contensis.github.io/http-src/fields/data-types.md

 # Data types

-The Data Type is the storage type for a field and determines how the field data is validated and indexed for search.
+The data type is the storage type for a field and determines how the field data is validated and indexed for search.

 Contensis supports the following basic data types: